jcosborn/qex/README.md

 (optional) Copy "Makefile.template" to a separate build directory.

-Copy "Makefile.template" to "Makefile" and edit the top section to point to the QEX source, set compiler, etc.
+Copy "Makefile.template" to "Makefile" and edit it to point to the QEX source, set compiler, etc.
 (the first section is for BG/Q, the second for x86)